 "What...no liars willing to admit they are liars?"

-Telling one lie actually creates two lies.
+And here's the thing...telling one lie creates two lies.
 How?
-Glad I asked.
+I'm glad I asked.

-When we lie, we lie to that person, but we are also lying to ourselves.
-There are many liars who think they are clever...and wouldn't believe that last statement...but the fact is if you need to deceive someone who loves or cares about you, that is not an easy thing to have to live with...denial is rampant among people who cannot face their own truth...to look in the mirror and have any chance of liking what they see.
+When we lie, we lie to that person, but we also lie to ourselves.
+Many liars think they are very clever (sorry, all liars do) and wouldn't believe that last statement.
+But, the fact is, if they need to deceive someone who loves and cares about them, no matter how much they deny it, that is not an easy thing to have to live with.
+Denial is rampant among people who cannot face their own truth...to look in the mirror and have any chance of liking what or who they see.

 Like the one we should all acknowledge, "I only lied to protect YOU."

-Which is such a great lie even I could almost believe it.
-But, being a liar myself, puts me at an advantage...knowing another liar as soon as they (or should I say we) open their (our) dirty lying mouths.
+This is such a great lie I could almost believe it myself.
+But, being a liar puts me at an advantage, knowing another liar as soon as they (or should I say we) open their (our) dirty lying mouths.

-While lying to protect someone else sounds admirable, please...let's not sully up the muck by saying it is to protect others.
-Because the truth is, the only reason we lie is to protect ourselves.
+Whilst lying to protect someone else may sound admirable (at least to the liar), please, let's not sully up the muck by saying it is to protect others because the truth of the matter is, the only person we protect when we lie, is ourselves.

-But, there is one type of liar that justifiable reasons to lie do not cover...and they are the compulsive liars.
-I shudder when I even mention them.
-They are the liars who give us decent, hardworking and morally sound liars a bad name.
+But, there is one type of liar that justifiable reasons to lie do not cover, and they are the compulsive liars.
+I shudder when I mention them.
+They are the liars who give us decent, hardworking, and morally sound liars a bad name.
 It makes me sick to think of all the lies getting used up for absolutely no good reason...a total waste of lies.

 Which begs the question.
 Is there such a thing as a good lie?
-Well, I am sure at the time they all seemed like a good idea.
-Then comes reflection (reflection...when lies are exposed).
-At which point, more lies are the preferred way to proceed.
-Then comes realisation (realization...when the goose is cooked) and it's time to face the music.
+Well, I'm sure they all seemed like a good idea at the time.
+Then comes reflection (reflection=when lies are exposed).
+At which point, more lies are the preferred method to proceed.
+Then comes realization (realization=when the goose is cooked) and time to face the music.

-But, when all is revealed and confessions are done, along with the obligatory and oh so slight variations to the truth (more lies) on matters that cannot be proved otherwise (and hopefully help paint us in a more favourable light), then a strange feeling washes over a liars psyche.
+Then, the silver lining moment comes when all is revealed, and confessions are done (with the obligatory and slight variations to the truth (truth=more lies on matters that cannot be proven otherwise, and hopefully helps paint us in a more favourable light).
+Then, a strange feeling washes over a liar's psyche.
 Something akin to having a hot shower after a week away camping.

 I am not bashing my bible here (mainly because I don't own one) or telling anyone how to live their lives.
-But, I am attempting to show that truth is almost always the better option for finding self-respect and an easier way to live.
+I am simply attempting to show that truth is almost always a better option for finding self-respect and an easier way to get through life.

-Fear is a strong motivating factor in most peoples lives...and is a common reason for people to lie.
-But, lying only brings more fear.
-Because telling lies is like putting money into a get rich quick scheme...where a person needs to keep pouring more and more money in to keep it afloat.
-Lies need to be supported by more lies, and in the end, even if a person is not caught (that time), the effort, the fear and the time wasted perpetuating them, could perhaps be better spent thinking about the reasons why lies have to be told in the first place.
+Fear is a strong motivating factor in most people's lives and is a common reason for people to lie, but lying only brings more fear because telling lies is a lot like putting money into a get-rich-quick scheme...where a person needs to keep pouring more and more money in to keep it afloat.
+Lies need to be supported by more and more lies, and in the end, even if a person is not caught (this time), the effort, the fear, and the time wasted perpetuating them could perhaps be better spent thinking about the reasons why lies have to be told in the first place.

-Understanding that everyone makes mistakes, and everyone tells lies at different times.
-But that most people try not to do things which make lying likely...or should I say...necessary.
+Understanding that everyone makes mistakes and tells lies at different times, but that most people try not to do things that make lying likely...or should I say, necessary.